GuanghongXu/guanghongxu.github.io/index.md

 Welcome!

 I am an Economics Ph.D.
-Candidate at the [University of California, Santa Cruz (UCSC)](https://economics.ucsc.edu/), advised by Professor [Jonathan Robinson](https://sites.google.com/view/jmrtwo/home).
+Candidate at the [University of California, Santa Cruz (UCSC)](https://economics.ucsc.edu/).
 My research interests lie in Development Economics, Applied Econometrics, and Bayesian Statistics, with a focus on the economic development of lower-income countries and how technology can help reduce global poverty.
 My work emphasizes quality upgrading, value chains, technology adoption, and financial inclusion.
 I was a Visiting Scientist and Ph.D.
 Fellow at the [CGIAR International Livestock Research Institute (ILRI)](https://www.ilri.org/).
 I have conducted extensive fieldwork in Kenya (36 months), Rwanda (10 months), and Tanzania (1 month).

 Email: [guanghongxu@ucsc.edu](mailto:guanghongxu@ucsc.edu)